 4.3.
-So that there is no misunderstanding we have adopted the standards of the General Data Protection Regulation (GDPR) at all our offices.
-This ensures that the high standards of Data Protection and Privacy Regulations which are the foundation of the GDPR are enforced and maintained across our company irrespective of region.
+So that there is no misunderstanding we have adopted the standards of the Data Protection Act 2018 and UK GDPR at all our offices.
+This ensures that the high standards of Data Protection and Privacy Regulations which are the foundation of the legislation are enforced and maintained across our company irrespective of region.

 4.5.
 To further protect the data of our customers and users we have introduced mechanisms where customer data is isolated – for example data pertaining to UK citizens remains exclusively in the UK unless otherwise stated within individual customer service agreements, similarly the data provided by USA or Chinese customers is retained exclusively in the customer’s country of origin and residence.